Peter Laszlo Peri: Career

 That same year Peri began to work for the Berlin municipal architectural office and was there from 1924 to 1928.
 Probably motivated by a vision to put his productivist values into action, but frustrated he quit the job in 1928.
 In 1928, he signed the manifesto and statutes of the Association of Revolutionary Visual Artists of Germany (Assoziation Revolutionärer Bildener Künstler Deutschlands) (ARBKD) (ASSO) which, like other new and militant Communist art organisations, called for a reinvigoration of the idea of "proletarian culture" and suitably positive images of working-class life and culture.
 He was also a member of Die Abstrakten (The Abstracts) and Rote Gruppe (Red Group).
 In 1929, he returned to representational painting and sculpture.

 Peri immigrated to England in 1933, after his wife Mary Macnaghten, granddaughter of social reformer Charles Booth, was arrested in possession of Communist propaganda.
 In 1934, Peri contributed "several forceful works in coloured concrete" to the Artists’ International Association (AIA) exhibition The Social Scene.
 He made contact with John Heartfield.
 In England, he lived first in Ladbroke Grove, then in Hampstead; in 1938, he moved to a studio in Camden Town where he worked until 1966.
 While in Hampstead, Peri joined the recently founded English section of the Artists International (later to be known as Artists International Association), an association composed largely of commercial artists and designers whose declared intention was to mobilise "the international unity of artists against Imperialist War on the Soviet Union, Fascism and Colonial oppression".
 In July 1938, he had a solo exhibition London Life in Concrete in an empty building at 36 Soho Square.
 In 1939, he became a British citizen and took the name "Peter Peri".
 In November 1948, he held a solo show People by Peri at the AIA Gallery.
 Late in the 1940s he did a series of commissions for the London County Council.
 His work was also part of the sculpture event in the art competition at the 1948 Summer Olympics.
 In 1951, Peri produced a sculptural group originally titled “Sunbathing group - Horizontal”, later known as The Sunbathers for the Festival of Britain.
 Commissions from Stuart Mason, Director of Education for Leicestershire included Two Children Calling A Dog, Scraptoft, c.
 1956; Atom Boy, and Birstall, 1960.

-When the Herbert Art Gallery & Museum opened in 1960, Peri was commissioned to "represent the life and activities [of Coventry] in modern terms and materials"; the work is known simply as The Coventry Sculpture.
+When the Herbert Art Gallery & Museum opened in 1960, Peri was commissioned to "represent the life and activities of Coventry in modern terms and materials"; the work is known simply as The Coventry Sculpture.

 Peri joined the Quaker faith and produced a small bronze sculpture of a Quaker Meeting, much loved by the students of Woodbrooke Study Centre, Birmingham, where it is now located.

-Peter Peri died on 19 January 1967.
+Peter Peri died on 19 January 1967 at the age of 67.